19hours/sg-statutes/Acts/Sale of Goods Act.md

 (2) Where the seller delivers to the buyer a quantity of goods larger than he contracted to sell, the buyer may accept the goods included in the contract and reject the rest, or he may reject the whole.

-(2A) A buyer who does no deal as consumer may not —
+(2A) A buyer who does not deal as consumer may not —

 (a) where the seller delivers a quantity of goods less than he contracted to sell, reject the goods under subsection (1); or